 It’s highly rewarding to work with talented people towards their next career move and help our clients add to their skills as well as build on their culture.
-It’s important to note that we’re working towards both skills and culture.
+It’s important to note that we’re working towards alignment of both skills and culture.
 We understand, distinguish and evaluate skills fit and cultural fit separately through our recruitment processes.
 Quite often (we observe) that the former takes precedence over the latter.
 Culture is not overlooked necessarily but in the early screening stages skills are the primary qualifier for progression.

 The need to hire people based on cultural fit has always been of paramount importance.
-Now though there is an opportunity to investigate this at the earlier stages of the recruitment process.
-Drawing on a broader talent pool to fill key positions.
+Now though there is an opportunity to investigate this at the earlier stages of the recruitment process, drawing on a broader talent pool to fill key positions.

 The proposition here is that culture and attitude should be elevated to at least the same level as skills/experience in the early stages of the recruitment process.
 The immediate challenge that comes to mind is the time constraints involved in broadening this search.
 With that in mind I’d like to share some of the methods we use to reveal high performers and attitude type here at Engage People.

 In broad terms we can say that the Job Advertisement (Job Ad) is a marketing tool.
 This helps attract the best people to our company and helps prospective applicants understand a high level requirements and benefits of the role.
 By comparison a Job Specification (Job Spec) is more of an information document.
 Typically, the Job Spec will contain more detail about the role whereas the Job Ad should be easy to read and attractive to the candidate pool you are looking to attract.

 An issue that can arise with making a highly attractive Job Ad is that it receives high levels of applications, which then must be sorted and screened.
 What we want to achieve here is to attract those who would be a cultural fit and most suited to the role while reducing those applications that are less aligned to the company values and would be less interested in ultimately taking on such a role.